TissueMAPS/TissueMAPS/README.rst

     pipeline:

-        -   module: '{lib}/modules/myModule1.py'
+        -   module: myModule1.py
             handles: handles/myModule1.handles
             active: true

-        -   module: modules/myModule2.r
+        -   module: myModule2.r
             handles: handles/myModule2.handles
             active: true

-        -   module: '{lib}/modules/myModule3.m'
+        -   module: myModule3.m
             handles: handles/myModule3.handles
             active: true

-        -   module: modules/myModule4.jl
+        -   module: myModule4.jl
             handles: handles/myModule4.handles
             active: false

 Note that the working directory is by default the project folder.
-You can provide either a full path to modules and handles files or a path relative to the project folder.
-You can also make use of the ``lib`` variable within the pipeline descriptor file to specify the location where you keep your module files (python format string, note that in this case you need parenthesis for strings containing ``{}`` brackets!).
+You can make use of the ``lib`` variable within the pipeline descriptor file to specify the path to the local copy of this repository, where the module files are located.
 Best practice is to have the ``handles`` folder in you project directory, because the specifications in the handles descriptor files are usually project specific (this is even required for the user interface).
-The **images** section will create a list of jobs with filenames and id for each job that will be stored in a *.jobs.json* job descriptor file in JSON format.
+The **images** section will create a list of jobs with filenames and id for each job that will be stored in a *.jobs.json* job descriptor file.

 .. _modules: